On sufficient conditions for spanning structures in dense graphs: Proof of the applications

-Next, we show $K_k(F)$ has a $(k+1)$-clique.
-This holds simply because $F[L']$ has minimum degree strictly larger than $(k-1)|L'|/k$, so we can find such a clique greedily in $L'$.
+Next, observe that $K_k(F)$ has a $(k+1)$-clique.
+This follows from \cref{lem:posa-connectivity}, because $F[L']$ has minimum degree strictly larger than $(k-1)|L'|/k$.
 Finally, \cref{proposition:deficiency-robustlymatching} implies that $K_k(F)$ has a perfect fractional matching.
 So $K_k(F)$ is indeed a zero-free Hamilton framework, as required, and this finishes the proof. \end{proof}